Ahlfors-regular conformal dimension and energies of graph maps: Topological dynamics

 \subsection{Multi-valued dynamical systems}

 We turn our attention back to dynamics.
-We think of two spaces and a pair of maps between them, $\pi, \phi\co X_1 \rightrightarrows X_0$, as a \emph{multi-valued dynamical system}.
+We think of two spaces and a pair of maps between them:

+as a \emph{multi-valued dynamical system}.
 We introduce an associated limit space and describe it in two different ways, as in \cite{ishii:smillie:homotopy-shadowing}, but adopting slightly different notation.
 Here is how to translate between their (IS) and our (PT) notation:

 (There are also minor differences in the indexing.)